 Web pages you save as Safari’s Favorites can be previewed with 3D Touch.
 Tap Safari’s bookmark icon, select another bookmark icon at the top of the screen (next to the icon resembling glasses) and choose Favorites.

 You can now press any item in Favorites to preview it, or press a little deeper to open it.
 Safari also lists your Favorites upon tapping its address bar.
 There, too, 3D Touching an icon opens a preview of your favorite website, as show below.

 Any URL saved as a Safari bookmark can be previewed with 3D Touch.
 After tapping Safari’s bookmark icon and selecting Bookmarks at the top, press any saved URL lightly to preview its contents, or firmly to open it.

 You can 3D Touch top-level bookmarks, as well as URLs saved in custom bookmark folders and items inside Safari’s built-in Favorites folder.
-Oddly, your History items cannot be previewed with 3D Touch.

 6. Preview articles in Reading List

 Reading List is a great feature to collect full articles for reading later, without an Internet connection.
 To access your Reading List, tap Safari’s bookmark icon and then the icon resembling glasses.